trinodb/trino/docs/src/main/sphinx/admin/properties-query-management.md

 The maximum number of tasks that will take part in writing data during `INSERT`, `CREATE TABLE AS SELECT` and `EXECUTE` queries.
-The limit is only applicable when `redistribute-writes` or `scale-writers` is be enabled.
+The limit is only applicable when `redistribute-writes` or `scale-writers` is enabled.

 ## `query.low-memory-killer.policy`